at10ti0n/miner_switcher/Readme.txt

 //EXP: True
 //SOIL: False

-If set yto True script will check this currency for profit info
+If set to True script will check this currency for profit info

 [CheckOptions]
 //Times: 2